 Implied consent laws are relevant as they have direct and significant consequences concerning an individual’s future driving privileges.
-In Nevada, there are four ways that your driver’s license privileges can be revoked in connection with a DUI arrest: (1) an administrative revocation for having an unlawful (“per se”) level of alcohol or a prohibited substance in your system; (2) an administrative revocation for having a level of controlled substance in your system without a valid prescription; (3) an administrative revocation for refusing to submit to an evidentiary test; and (4) a criminal conviction revocation.
+In Nevada, there are four ways that your driver’s license privileges can be revoked in connection with a DUI arrest: (1) an administrative revocation for having an unlawful (“per se”) level of alcohol in your system; (2) an administrative revocation for having a “detectable amount” of a controlled substance or a prohibited substance in your system without a valid prescription or a valid registry identification card; (3) an administrative revocation for refusing to submit to an evidentiary test; and (4) a criminal conviction revocation.
 As you will read in greater detail in the following blogs, the severity and duration of the revocation period hinges upon the nature of your offense.

-Nevada’s “per se” or unlawful level revocation laws are simple.
-Any motorist that gets caught with an alcohol-level of 0.08 or higher, a “street drug” level higher than the legal limit or a detectable amount of a prescription drug without a valid prescription, will have their driver’s license administratively revoked for 90 days.
+Nevada’s “per se” revocation law is simple.
+Any motorist that gets caught with an alcohol-level of 0.08 or higher, will have their driver’s license administratively revoked for 90 days.
 Per se level administrative revocations, no matter how many DUI arrests or convictions you have, are always 90 days.
 Many people, including lawyers, misunderstand the duration of per se administrative revocations.
 They confuse them with criminal conviction revocations.
 Nevada’s “refusal” law is also simple.
 If an individual refuses to submit to an evidentiary test of his or her blood, breath or urine, after law enforcement has requested that they do so while having “reasonable grounds” to believe that the individual was driving under the influence, the individual will have his or her driver’s license administratively revoked for one year.
 The length of the revocation period becomes three years if the individual has a prior refusal on his or her record within the previous seven years.
 Finally, if an individual is ultimately criminally convicted of the DUI, and/or pleads guilty to the DUI, the length of the individual’s driver’s license revocation will increase as follows: